deokudev/speedetail-homepage/src/app/start-guide/how-to-write-markdown-notes/page.md

 - **Slack and Discord**: Slack and Discord allow you to format messages with Markdown.
 - **Discourse**: Discourse, a popular forum software, adopts Markdown for its posts.
 - **Websites and Blogs**: Many static site generators like Docusaurus, Jekyll, and Gatsby use Markdown as their primary content format.
-- **Inkdrop**: Supports vanilla Markdown as well as its modifications.
+- **Speedetail**: Supports vanilla Markdown as well as its modifications.

 ## Why should I try it? 🔮